 Preparation for mining and stockpiling of pit run material from the Logan pit resumed in late Q3 2017.
 Mining of pit run was completed in Q4 2017.
-The Corporation stockpiled approximately 108,000 tonnes of pit run for crushing to make gravel product and replenish Conklin inventories in Q4 2018.
+The Corporation stockpiled approximately 108,000 tonnes of pit run for crushing to make gravel product and replenish Conklin inventories in Q4 2018 and Q1 2019.
 A revised permit to enable crushing at the Conklin staging and distribution hub was submitted early December 2017.
-Approvals are expected in Q3 2018.
+AEP approval of the revised purpose to crush at Conklin staging was received in October 2018.
+A municipal permit is still outstanding to allow crushing at Conklin staging.